 The Haven Khao Lak, Thailand

-If you are looking for a relaxing holiday in the lap of luxury maybe The Haven Khao Lak in Thailand is just what you need!
+If you are looking for a relaxing holiday in the lap of luxury maybe The Haven Khao Lak.
+See the reviews on TripAdvisor.

 The Haven Khao Lak is situated 1 hour north of Phuket International Airport in Thailand.
 It claims to have the largest saltwater pool in Thailand.
 Tam, my significant other and I were looking for, in the first place, a resort based break to be spoiled and pampered.
 Our flights were with Qatar Airways, and their Business Class offering is, in particular, always top notch, so we arrived at the hotel feeling more than human.